inko-lang/inko/docs/source/getting-started/memory-management.md

 Inko automatically creates references for you whenever necessary, so you won't need to use these keywords often.

-Unlike Rust, Inko allows you to move owned values when references to it exist.
+Unlike Rust, Inko allows you to move owned values when references to them exist.
 Inko also allows both immutable and mutable references to the same value to exist at the same time.
 This makes it trivial to implement self-referential data structures (such as linked lists), without needing any unsafe code or the use of